midastouchprd/CodeALong_GrumpyCatGPT/README.md

 This project contains the starting point used to create the grumpy cat GPT.

 It's really hard to code and watch at the same time, which is why this repository exists.
-Now that you've seen it call come together, give it a try yourself and use this project as a starting point.
-Once you've got things up and running, ,ake it your own, and change things around, turn this in to a happy puppy app, or something else!
+Now that you've seen it all come together, give it a try yourself and use this project as a starting point.
+Once you've got things up and running, make it your own, and change things around, turn this in to a happy puppy app, or something else!

 **Side note:** If you don't feel quite up for it, or feeling like you're needing a lot more foundational knowledge before digging in, fret not!
 We have lots of resources to help you get off the ground and more!
 Please reach out for more info.